zapccu/mqtt_cul_server/doc/somfy.md

 outdated one from a backup, you need to re-pair.

 The up_time and down_time are optional.
-These parameters specify the time needed to switch between open and closed (0 and 100%) state.
+These parameters specify the time needed for opening or closing the shutter.
 The values are used to calculate the current position if the shutter is stopped.
+One can either configure these values manually (stop the time by hand) or automatically by sending a CALIBRATE command.
+After sending CALIBRATE the state of the device is changing to "calibrating" and the shutter is closing.
+As soon as the shutter is closed, press STOP.
+Two seconds later the shutter will be opened.
+When it's open, press STOP again.
+Calibration can be interrupted by sending the CALIBRATE command again.

+current_pos is the current position of a shutter.
+The default position is 100 (open).

 The CUL is paired as a new, additional remote.
 You can continue using the existing remote in parallel.

 ## Pairing